Ares (TV series)

-Ares is a Dutch horror drama streaming television series, created by Pieter Kuijpers, Iris Otten and Sander van Meurs.
+Ares is a Dutch horror drama television series, created by Pieter Kuijpers, Iris Otten and Sander van Meurs.
 The series stars Jade Olieberg, Tobias Kersloot, Lisa Smit and Robin Boissevain.
-The series premiered on Netflix on 17 January 2020.
+The series premiered on Netflix on 17 January, 2020.

 Premise

 The first series follows Rosa Steenwijk, a first-year medical student in Amsterdam, as she joins the secretive student society Ares and slowly learns what they really are.